nagstler/procmon/README.md

 ## Features

 - Monitor any process by its name
+- Monitor multiple processes simultaneously
 - Sends an alert to a Slack channel if the process is not found or terminated
-- Sends an alert if the process's CPU usage exceeds 80%
+- Sends an alert if a process's CPU usage exceeds 80%
 - Resumes monitoring when the process is restarted

 ## Prerequisites